 Renewable energy technologies

-In addition, heat pumps are widely used throughout Orkney, with several large public buildings utilising this heating solution.
+As well as wind turbines, solar panels are increasingly becoming a feature on homes and buildings around Orkney.
+Heat pumps are also widely used throughout the islands, with several large public buildings utilising this heating solution.
 Orkney Islands Council’s Warehouse Buildings in Stromness, which include the town’s library, even use a sea-source heat pump to absorb warmth from water in the local harbour.

 In all, Orkney is home to over 1,000 domestic renewable energy installations – not bad in a community of 21,600.

 You might also notice lots of electric vehicles (EVs) driving on Orkney’s roads – the islands have the highest number of EVs per head of population in the UK, with many owners charging up their cars from their own wind turbines.
 Public charging points are available throughout the islands too.